 Significant importance in this matter is attributed to formalization of contractual relations with the company’s management and regulation of its responsibility.

-We will provide you advice in respect of the procedure for a company’s liquidation, closing a representative office or branch, as well as bankruptcy issues (both from the creditor’s and debtor’s point of view).
+We will provide advice in respect of the procedure for a company’s liquidation, closing a representative office or branch, as well as in bankruptcy issues (both from the creditor’s and debtor’s point of view).

-Our advice on limiting managers’ power and the inclusion of by-laws in a company in compliance with civil regulations is based on real investors’ experience.
+Our advice on limiting managers’ power and the inclusion of by-laws in a company in compliance with civil-law regulations is based on real investors’ experience.
 This experience will allow you to avoid potential mistakes, minimize risks, and discover solutions that will fully satisfy your interests with respect to business development.